 Northside doctors, nurses, practitioners and administrative staff are working calmly and proactively to keep you and ourselves as safe and healthy as possible now and for the weeks and months ahead.

-BULKBILL: For people over 70, or with a medical condition that places them at higher risk of severe COVID-19, pregnant, under 16, with a child under 1, a Health Care Card OR who are under financial strain due to COVID-19.
+BULKBILLING HAS BEEN EXPANDED TO COVER: people over 70, ATSI over 50, anyone with a chronic health condition, immune compromised, pregnant, under 16, with a child under 1, with a Health Care Card OR who are under financial strain due to COVID-19.

-Bulkbill also for: brief appointments not requiring discussions- prescriptions, extension of medical certificates, reprinting lost pathology forms, recalled pathology such as annual bloods due.
+Bulkbill also for: brief appointments not requiring discussions- eg. repeat prescriptions or extension of medical certificates.

 Medical certificates will be emailed to you.